-Forbes G, Loudon K, Treweek S, Taylor S & Eldridge S (2017) Understanding the applicability of results from primary care trials: lessons learned from applying PRECIS-2 (Forthcoming/Available Online), Journal of Clinical Epidemiology.
+Forbes G, Loudon K, Treweek S, Taylor S & Eldridge S (2017) Understanding the applicability of results from primary care trials: lessons learned from applying PRECIS-2, Journal of Clinical Epidemiology, 90, pp. 119-126.

 To compare two approaches for trial teams to apply PRECIS-2 to pragmatic trials: independent scoring and scoring following a group discussion.